wwWallet/wallet-docs/docs/wallet-architecture/02-credential-engine/index.md

 4. Exposing the verifier through the application

 Once registered, the new format becomes a first-class participant in credential issuance, storage, display, presentation, and verification workflows without requiring changes to existing format implementations.

-## Design Principles

-The framework is built around a few core principles:

-* **Format Independence** — Wallet features operate on a normalized credential model.
-* **Separation of Concerns** — Parsing and verification are independent operations.
-* **Pluggability** — New formats can be added through registration.
-* **Extensibility** — Metadata and trust infrastructure can be customized.
-* **Interoperability** — Multiple credential formats can coexist within the same deployment.

-This approach allows the Credential Engine to support evolving credential standards while providing a consistent integration experience for developers.